TadeasPir/MainDatabaseProject/README.md

 ### Usage

 1. Navigate to the project directory in your command-line interface.
-2. Build the solution using the following command:
-    ```
-    dotnet build
-    ```
-3. Run the application using the following command:
-    ```
-    dotnet run
-    ```
-4. Follow the on-screen instructions to perform various database operations:
+2. Follow the on-screen instructions to perform various database operations:
     - Select one of the options provided in the main menu.
     - Follow the prompts to execute specific actions such as viewing, adding, deleting, updating, or importing data.